-- The vehicle must upright and stable, unable to tip over.
-There must not be any extra load on the vehicule. - NOTE: To check the suspension's angle of attack, lift the back of the motorcycle and lay it down slowly. - Loosen the rod end's jam nut (1).
-Adjust the length of rod end by turning the anti-rotation arm (2) using a 30 mm wrench.
-See Figure 5.
+The vehicle must upright and stable, unable to tip over.
+There must not be any extra load on the vehicle.
+NOTE: To check the suspension's angle of attack, lift the back of the motorcycle and lay it down slowly.
+Loosen the rod end's jam nut.
+Adjust the length of rod end by turning the strut rod using a 25 mm wrench.
+See Figure 2.

 Figure 2 - Lift the back of motorcycle and lay it back down slowly.
-Check to see if suspension rail comes down at the same time along its entire length. - Adjust rod end length until a perfect contact is obtained along the entire length of the suspension rail. - NOTE: Check pressure on the track's exterior treads.
+Check to see if suspension rail comes down at the same time along its entire length. - Adjust rod end length until a perfect contact is obtained along the entire length of the suspension rail.
+NOTE: Check pressure on the track's exterior treads.
 If the angle is correctly set, pressure will be evenly distributed at the front, center, and back of the rail.
-If setting is incorrect, a greater deformation of the front or back treads will be noticeable. - Re-tighten the jam nut to 40 N-m [30 lb-ft] after the correct setting has been obtained.
+If setting is incorrect, a greater deformation of the front or back treads will be noticeable.
+Re-tighten the jam nut to 40 N-m [30 lb-ft] after the correct setting has been obtained.

 CAUTION: Follow the recommended torque when tightening the jam nut.
 Overtightening the nut might damage the rod end.
-NOTE: The rod end must not show more than 25 mm of threads following the setting of the suspension's angle of attack.
-If more than 25 mm of threads are visible, re-check the adjustment setting or consult the Installation Guidelines specific to your motorcycle model and check the assembly order of anti-rotation arm components on the motorcycle frame.
+NOTE: The rod end must not show more than 30 mm of threads following the setting of the suspension's angle of attack.
+If more than 30 mm of threads are visible, re-check the adjustment setting or consult the Installation Guidelines specific to your motorcycle model and verify the assembly order of strut rod components on the motorcycle frame.
 DRIVE CHAIN TENSION To make the following setting adjustments, the skin cover must be removed from the rear part of the system.
 CAUTION: Some bolts secured on the frame must be loosened temporarily to adjust the drive chain tensioner.
 Loosen assembly bolts (1), (2) and (3) on right side panel to allow the Chain Tensioner (4) to pivot on its axis.
 See Figure 3.

-Figure 3 - NOTE: it is important that the following steps be performed in the order prescribed to obtain the optimal tension setting in the drive chains. - Adjust the primary drive chain tension (1) by turning adjustment nut (2) at the rear of the tensioner (3) to eliminate play in the primary chain.
-See Figure 4. - NOTE: Do not finalize the primary drive chain adjustment at this point.
+Figure 3 NOTE: it is important that the following steps be performed in the order prescribed to obtain the optimal tension setting in the drive chains.
+Adjust the primary drive chain tension (1) by turning adjustment nut (2) at the rear of the tensioner (3) to eliminate play in the primary chain.
+See Figure 4.
+NOTE: Do not finalize the primary drive chain adjustment at this point.
 Eliminate play in the chain only.

-Adjust next the tension in the secondary drive chain (1) by turning the vertical adjustment nut (2) on the chain tensioner.
+Figure 4 Adjust next the tension in the secondary drive chain (1) by turning the vertical adjustment nut (2) on the chain tensioner.
 See Figure 5.

-Figure 5 Apply pressure at center of the two drive pignons.
+Figure 5 Apply pressure at center of the two drive sprockets.
 The chain should have 3-6 mm (1/8-1/4 in.) of play.
 Re-adjust until the right amount of play is obtained.
 See Figure 6.

 Figure 6 NOTE: Secondary drive chain tension must be set before finalizing primary drive chain tension adjustment.
 Once the secondary drive chain tension is set, finalize tension adjustment of primary drive chain.
-Apply pressure at center of the two drive pignons.
+Apply pressure at center of the two drive sprockets.
 The chain should have 3-6 mm (1/8 -1/4 in.) of play.
 Re-adjust until the right amount of play is obtained.
 See Figure 7.

-Figure 7 Re-tighten chain tensioner mounting bolts (1), (2) and (3) to 90 N-m [67 lb-ft] of torque.
+Figure 7 CAUTION: After having adjusted the primary drive chain and before tightening the mounting bolts, double-check the secondary drive chain tension.
+Re-adjust tension if chain deflection does not meet requirement.
+Re-tighten chain tensioner mounting bolts (1), (2) and (3) to 90 N-m [67 lb-ft] of torque.
 See Figure 8.